MicrosoftDocs/windows-dev-docs/windows-apps-src/app-resources/using-mrt-for-converted-desktop-apps-and-games.md

 </Package>
 ```

-If you are using the Visual Studio manifest designer, open the .appxmanifest file and change the <span style="background-color: lightgreen">highlighted values</span> values in the **Application* tab and the *Packaging* tab:
+If you are using the Visual Studio manifest designer, open the .appxmanifest file and change the <span>highlighted values</span> values in the **Application* tab and the *Packaging* tab:

 :::image type="content" source="images\editing-application-info.png" alt-text="Screenshot of the Visual Studio Manifest Designer showing the Application tab with the Display name and Description text boxes called out." :::